How Stress Can Make You Eat More — Or Not At All

 “If you are someone who is prone to emotional eating, know your triggers, know what stresses you out and be prepared,” Dr. Albers says.

 Part of being prepared is to arm yourself with healthy snacks, Dr. Albers says.
-Then if you feel the need to snack, you will at least nourish your body — arming yourself nutritionally to better deal with your stress.
+Then if you feel the need to snack, you will at least nourish your body.

-“Helping to regulate your blood sugar throughout the day is going to keep your body stable and your emotions on a much better playing field,” Dr. Albers says.
+“Helping to regulate your blood sugar throughout the day is going to keep your body stable and your emotions on a much better playing field,” she adds.

-Dr. Albers said that it’s also a good idea for people to keep things at their desk that will help reduce anxiety, like a stress ball.
-Or try taking a five-minute break every once in awhile to close your eyes and take some deep breaths.
+It’s also a good idea to keep things at your workspace that will help reduce anxiety, like a stress ball.
+Or try taking a five-minute break every once in a while to close your eyes and take some deep breaths.

 Regular exercise and making sure you get enough sleep every night also can help you to better handle the challenges that come up every day, she says.